tarekziade/blog/entries/henet.rst

 ================

-Content browsing is pretty straightforward: my admin tool let you browse the Pelican content directory and lists all articles, organized by categories.
+Content browsing is pretty straightforward: my admin tool let you browse the Pelican *content* directory and lists all articles, organized by categories.

-In our case, each category has a top directory in content.
-The browser parses the articles using my parser and display batched lists.
+In our case, each category has a top directory in *content*.
+The browser parses the articles using my parser and displays paginated lists.

 I had to add a cache system for the parser, because one of the directory contains over 1000 articles -- and browsing was kind of slow :)